core-wg/oscore/draft-ietf-core-object-security.md

 #### Object-Security

 The Object-Security option is only defined to be present in OSCORE messages, as an indication that OSCORE processing have been performed.
 The content in the Object-Security option is neither encrypted nor inegrity protected as a whole but some part of the content of this option is protected (see {{AAD}}).
-"OSCORE within OSCORE" is not supported: If OSCORE processing detects an OSCORE option in the original CoAP message, then processing SHALL be stopped.
+"OSCORE within OSCORE" is not supported: If OSCORE processing detects an Object-Security option in the original CoAP message, then processing SHALL be stopped.

 ## CoAP Header {#coap-header}